 In particular, psychedelic plants such as ayahuasca and psilocybin mushrooms have entered the clinical arena in medicine for their ability to effectively treat mental health issues such as PTSD and drug-resistant depression.

 Oftentimes, these healing experiences expand consciousness and also engender a new, positive perspective on existence.
-What may be lesser known but quickly capturing interest are entheogenic, anxiety-reducing and mood-lifting plants that are legal and not psychedelic such as sceletium tortuosum, commonly known as kanna.
+What may be lesser known but quickly capturing interest are entheogenic, tension-reducing and mood-lifting plants that are legal and not psychedelic such as sceletium tortuosum, commonly known as kanna.

 In a world where a growing number of people are looking for non-pharmaceutical solutions for mental and emotional health, kanna is definitely worth considering.